joshuadoan/space-pants/README.md

 - Visitors are tracked and displayed
 - Stock Fizz drinks for sale
 - Named with randomly generated space names
+- Bartenders work here to earn money

 ### Space Apartments
 - Residential buildings where entities can rest
 - Maximum capacity of 5 visitors at once
 - Visual design with lit windows and doors
+- Named with randomly generated space names
+- Provide free energy restoration

+### Bartenders
+- Work at space bars to earn money (3 money per work session)
+- Buy products from stations when they have enough money (≥50)
+- Rest at apartments when energy is depleted
+- Default rules (after required health/energy checks):
+  - If Money ≥ 50 → Buy Product From Station
+  - If Energy > 0 → Work At Bar
+- Starting resources: 0 ore, 0 money

+### Pirates
+- Patrol the space and chase traders
+- Steal money from traders when close enough
+- Fire lasers during chases
+- Rest at pirate dens when energy is depleted
+- Default rules (after required health/energy checks):
+  - If Energy > 0 → Chase Target (nearby traders)
+  - If Energy > 0 → Patrol
+- Starting resources: 0 ore, 0 money

+### Pirate Dens
+- Rest and recovery facilities for pirates
+- Stationary structures (40x40 units)
+- Pirates return here to restore energy
 - Named with randomly generated space names

 ### Asteroids